Last updated: 18 12 2020

 Västmanland county has many major world-leading companies within fields such as automation, railways, energy, welfare and health.
 For a long time, the county has had an industry which has been active on the international market and created jobs.
 In the large companies there is a lot of research and development activity which means that there is a strong demand for engineers.

-The municipalities and the county council are the largest employers in the county.
-The number of people of working age in the county is diminishing, especially amongst those born in Sweden.
-This means that people born overseas represent an important resource to ensure the county's access to labour.
+The municipalities and the region are the biggest employers in the county.
+The number of people of working age in the county is decreasing, particularly among those born in Sweden.
+This means that those born abroad are an important resource in ensuring the county's access to labour.

 Schools and education